Trump prepares for aggressive push of Day 1 executive actions

 The package of actions amounts to a dramatic shift in immigration policy that will affect immigrants already residing in the United States and migrants seeking asylum at the US-Mexico border.

+Miller, in the Sunday briefing with GOP lawmakers, confirmed elements of a long-planned sweeping suite of immigration actions, including Trump invoking a national emergency at the border as a way to unlock funding from the Defense Department for the administration’s use.
+Trump will also move to designate a series of drug cartels as foreign terrorist organizations.

+That planning also includes launching negotiations for the return of the program informally known as Remain in Mexico, which required migrants to stay in Mexico while they went through immigration proceedings in the US.

-The planning also includes increased ICE personnel on the ground targeting undocumented immigrants with criminal backgrounds who are eligible for removal in major metropolitan areas, like Washington, DC; Denver; and Chicago, along with others who may be encountered in those operations, according to a source.
+Increased ICE personnel on the ground targeting undocumented immigrants with criminal backgrounds who are eligible for removal in major metropolitan areas, like Washington, DC; Denver; and Chicago are expected, along with others who may be encountered in those operations, according to a source.

 “You’ll see removal planes, reports of arrests occurring, ICE action in sanctuary jurisdictions,” one source told CNN, referring to the incoming administration’s deportation plans.
 “As you get into 30 days and first 100 days, that’s where you’ll see a consistent drumbeat.”